flaneurette/Automated-Server-Backup/README.md

 - Your Putty private server key, i.e. privatekey.ppk (not your private GPG key!) this is required for pscp.exe to login to your server securely through ssh.
 ```

+Then edit: ``Backup/Server-Backup.bat`` and set all required information.

 ## Run it manually, or schedule.

 Manually:
-To run it, click Run-Backup.vbs
+To run it, click `Run-Backup.vbs`

 Scheduled (Recommended)
 Use Windows Task Scheduler: